tripal/tripal_elasticsearch/README.md

 Customized Searching of Specific Database Tables
 ------------------------------------------------
-Specific database tables indexing allows the user to:
+By indexing specific database tables, new types of searching are enabled:
-* select any tables from the drupal public databases or chado databases to index
+* select any tables from the drupal public databases or chado databases to index, regardless of whether or how they are synchronized as Drupal nodes
 * index joined tables to combine data from different tables (for example, searching for features while filtering on organism)
-* select any number of fields from indexed tables for search (for example, customize the feature search by an associated analysis and by keyword from the blast hit descriptions)
+* select specific fields from indexed tables for searching (for example, customize the feature search by an associated analysis and by keyword from the blast hit descriptions)

 Here are the general steps:
 * Go to __sitename.org/admin/config/search/elastic_search/indexing__